Page caching

 Once created, these files will be served to your visitors either by:

-- Rewrite Rules in .htaccess or NGINX configuration for WP Rocket.
+- Rewrite rules in the .htaccess or NGINX configuration for WP Rocket.

-- PHP files which happens in some cases, e.g. when the Separate Mobile Cache feature is enabled the rewrite rules are removed from the .htaccess and the Cached files will be served running a small amount of PHP; The same goes for NGINX servers where the NGINX WP Rocket configuration hasn't been applied.
+- PHP files which happens in when the rewrite rules are removed from the .htaccess.
+The same goes for NGINX servers where the NGINX WP Rocket configuration hasn't been applied.

 The full URL of the cached file (i.e: https://yourdomain.com/wp-content/cache/wp-content/your-domain/your-page-name/index-https.html.gzip) shouldn't appear directly to the visitor.
 If it does, check this guide for solutions: Resolve redirection to index_gzip.html issue